 Population

 The Jackson Blue Spring–Merritts Mill Pond contributing area is sparsely populated.
 In 2010, the U.S. Census Bureau reported that the total population of Jackson County was 49,747, with 17,417 households (HH) and 21,003 housing units (HU).
 The population density was 54.2 people per square mile of land area, and the housing density was 22.9 HU per square mile.
 Figure 4.3 shows the population density of the surrounding area Census tracts for Jackson County.
-Only a little over 6% of the land use in the contributing area for Merritts Mill Pond and Jackson Blue Spring is residential.
-The denser areas occur on the eastern portion of the town of Greenwood, the town of Bascom, and the residential area along the perimeter of Merritts Mill Pond.
+Only a little over 6% of land use in the contributing area for Merritts Mill Pond and Jackson Blue Spring is residential.
+The denser areas occur in the eastern portion of the town of Greenwood, the town of Bascom, and the residential area along the perimeter of Merritts Mill Pond.

 Figure 4.3.
 Population Density in Jackson County in 2010